home / writing

 }

 It’s more honest about intent.
 The chain of operations tells me exactly what’s happening: filter active members, calculate their damage with multipliers, sum the results.
-No hidden state, no mutation, no surprises.

 Zero-Cost Iterators

 These iterator chains compile to highly optimized assembly.
-The compiler transforms them into tight loops with minimal overhead—though “zero-cost” is more aspiration than guarantee.
+The compiler transforms them into tight loops with minimal overhead, though “zero-cost” is more aspiration than guarantee.
 Complex chains can sometimes hit optimization limits.
 But for most code, you get beautiful, functional patterns that run as fast as manual loops.

 Pattern 4: Error Handling